Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Discussion

 The hardware implementation results confirm that our approach is not only viable but highly effective.
 The autoencoder model is extremely lightweight, consuming a negligible fraction of the PolarFire FPGA's resources, as shown in Table~\ref{tab:synthesis_results}.
 This is a critical success factor, as it ensures that the data compression block can be easily integrated onto the front-end electronics without interfering with other necessary functionalities.

-Furthermore, the achieved latency of 25~ns and throughput equivalent to the 40~MHz bunch crossing rate meet the demanding real-time requirements of the LHCb trigger and data acquisition system.
+Furthermore, the achieved latency and throughput equivalent to the 40~MHz bunch crossing rate meet the demanding real-time requirements of the LHCb trigger and data acquisition system.
 The successful synthesis proves that a sophisticated ML model can perform a complex task like pulse shape compression well within the allotted time budget.
 This provides a strong proof-of-principle for the consideration of this implementation by the LHCb collaboration for its future upgrade \cite{LHCb-Upgrade-II-Framework-TDR}.

 A crucial aspect of this feasibility study is the scalability of the solution to meet the system's architectural requirements.
 The resource utilization reported in Table \ref{tab:synthesis_results} corresponds to a single autoencoder instance for one calorimeter channel.
 As noted, the baseline design for the PicoCal front-end board assumes that each FPGA will process 8 channels.
 Assuming a parallel implementation where each channel requires a dedicated encoder, the total resource footprint would scale linearly.
-This would project a total utilization of approximately 25\% of the FPGA's 4-input LUTs ($8 \times 3.10\%$) and 2.4\% of its Math Blocks ($8 \times 0.30\%$).
+This would project a total utilization of approximately 25\% of the FPGA's 4-input LUTs ($8 \times 3.10\%$), assuming the nanoFPGA model is running on the smaller MPF100T FPGA.
 This projected usage remains modest and falls comfortably within preliminary resource budgets discussed for this processing task.
 It leaves a substantial fraction of the FPGA's resources available for other critical functionalities, such as data aggregation and control logic.
-This analysis confirms that the proposed solution is not only performant for a single channel but also highly scalable to the multi-channel requirements of the final system.